 So how often should an employer have performance reviews?
 At a minimum, I say a review should be given to employees at least yearly and once within 6 months of hiring.
 But are you a bare minimum company?
 Considering 6 month reviews or even quarterly.
 Also keep in mind, some employees do better with more guidance than others.
 So you might even let your employees be part of the frequency decision making process.

 For new hires, I think of the performance review as part of the probation process.
 It’s important for new employees (and employees in general) to have clear expectations of what’s expected.
 Your review should identify milestones employees should have reached, successes and shortcomings, as well as new milestones.

 First and foremost, employee reviews should be documented.
 They act as your paper trail.
 Though an employee review is really about the employee’s performance, it’s also a good idea to allow the employee to provide feedback about the company at this time.
 Not only does it give you (as the employer) an opportunity to improve, but it also creates an environment that shows you value the thoughts and ideas of an employee… that’s if you take to heart the feedback and incorporate valid ideas.

-Self Appraisal.
-My boss goes the self appraisal route.
+Self Appraisal-appraisals the self appraisal route.
 That is, I review my job description (which is updated at least yearly with my input), and I evaluate how I measured up against my job description.
 My job description includes my core duties, other duties, as well as my professional development goals.
 I provide a written self-evaluation and submit it, then we go over the evaluation together and set goals for the next year.

 Peer Reviews.
 Often times, employees see what supervisors don’t, which is what makes peer reviews so great.
 In a peer review, those who work closest to the employee (the direct co-workers) give the evaluation.
 The evaluation can be done in a group setting (3-5 employees).
 This provides employees the opportunity to set goals and program objectives.
 It can become a wonderful way to enhance team building and collaboration.